-After everything is done I save the whole document in a web friendly format PDF with some tweaks for the setting to make sure it’s size isn’t very big (I try to keep it under 1 Mb) and have everything sent to the client.
+After everything is done I save the whole document in a web friendly format PDF with some tweaks for the setting to make sure it’s size isn’t very big and have everything sent to the client.

 Bottom line as an epilogue — having a process and sticking to it, will definetely give you and your work a sense of ownership.